renesas-rz/rzg_trusted-firmware-a/docs/getting_started/build-options.rst

    state or at EL3 if ``SPMC_AT_EL3`` is enabled.
 The latter configurations support pre-Armv8.4 platforms (aka not implementing the ``FEAT_SEL2`` extension).

--  ``ENABLE_SPMD_LP`` : This boolean option is used jointly with the SPM Dispatcher option (``SPD=spmd``).
-When enabled (1) it indicates support for logical partitions in EL3, managed by the SPMD as defined in the FF-A 1.2 specification.
-This flag is disabled by default.
-This flag must not be used if ``SPMC_AT_EL3`` is enabled.
-This is an experimental feature.

 -  ``SPM_MM`` : Boolean option to enable the Management Mode (MM)-based Secure
    Partition Manager (SPM) implementation.
 The default value is ``0``